bbc/simorgh/src/app/hooks/useOptimizelyScrollDepth/README.md

 The `useOptimizelyScrollDepth` tracker handles:

 - Tracking vertical scroll depth when scroll is activated.
-- Sends an event to Optimizely when scroll reaches threshold.
+- Sending an event to Optimizely when scroll reaches threshold.

 This hook is currently only being used in conjunction with `OptimizelyPageViewTracking`.